A privacy-enhancing protocol and browser extension.

 particular, we seed a Pseudorandom Number Generator (PRNG) using the

-of a hash computation
+output z of a hash computation

 over the common information in the signing phase (e.g. blinded/signed